TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

       (process-send-string p (buffer-substring (mark) (point)))
       (process-send-eof p))))

-(unless (display-graphic-p)
+;; Use C-ins to copy into Wayland clipboard from an Emacs TTY (unless (display-graphic-p)
   (global-set-key (kbd "C-<insert>") 'wl-copy))
 ```

 Use `C-<insert>` to copy the selection to the system clipboard.
-Use `M-<insert>` to paste when using a graphical display like Wayland or Xorg,
+Use `M-<insert>` to paste from the system clipboard when using a graphical display,
-otherwise use the regular mouse buttons of your terminal emulator.
+otherwise use the regular paste command of your terminal emulator.

 ### Shell